-You will stay at one of our two Sixth Form centres, the Château de la Baudonnière and Le Fousseau.
+On this school trip you will stay at one of our two Sixth Form centres, the Château de la Baudonnière and Le Fousseau.
 Both offer comfortable rooms for both students and staff, and hearty French fare!
-We accommodate Sixth Form groups of all sizes.
+We accommodate sixth form groups of all sizes.
 Often these are small or very small groups.

 In these cases our prices are for travel to and from Portsmouth rather than school.
-Use of school minibus or minibuses to shuttle your group to and from Portsmouth often is the key to making these trips viable.
-Sixth Form weeks run from Sundays to Saturdays.
+Use of school minibus or minibuses to shuttle your group to and from Portsmouth is the key to making these trips viable.
+Sixth form weeks run from Sundays to Saturdays.

 A teacher’s perspective

 “For eight years now I have run various school trips to the Château de la Baudonnière.
 Initially I would take up to 90 Year 7 students for a week in July and I remember fondly my first visit, and how impressed I was with all aspects of the Château and its fantastic staff team.

 Every Easter I have continued to take Sixth Form students to the Château, and it remains an incredibly popular and integral part of the course.
 Students have undertaken visits to local lycées, les mairies, regional hospitals, the law courts, the university of Caen, radio stations and homeless centres.
 Whilst at these places they have had the opportunity to conduct questionnaires or ask specific questions applicable to their presentation work.